Dindonpingpong/sch42_matcha/README.md

 Install all packages for this project
 `sh deploy.sh packages`

-Create database, tables 1000 users
+Create database, tables,
-`sh deploy.sh psql YOUR_DB_ACCOUNT YOUR_DB_NAME`
+1000 users (all users has default password '1234567*') `sh deploy.sh psql YOUR_DB_ACCOUNT YOUR_DB_NAME`

 Before launch server fill the info in /api/config/default.json